Edward P. McCabe

+Early life

 McCabe was born in Troy, New York, on October 10, 1850.
 As a child, he moved from Troy to Fall River, Massachusetts, Newport, Rhode Island, and Bangor, Maine.
 When his father died, he left school and began to work.

 Eventually, he moved to New York City, where he worked on Wall Street.
 Finding no avenues for promotion beyond clerk and porter in New York, he then moved to Chicago in 1872, where he worked as a clerk for Potter Palmer.
-He was then appointed clerk in the Cook County, Illinois, office of the U.S. Treasury Department (Taylor).
+He was then appointed clerk in the Cook County, Illinois, office of the U.S. Treasury Department.

+Life in Kansas

 Meanwhile, proposals were already being made at least by 1866 to use the land that is now Oklahoma as a settlement area for African Americans.
 In that year, U.S. Rep. William Lawrence, an Ohio Republican, introduced a bill creating the Territory of Lincoln from that land.
 (This is not to be confused with the State of Lincoln proposal made in 1869 for southern Texas, nor the Lincoln proposed for the Pacific Northwest.)
 Lawrence reintroduced the bill in 1867.
 The proposal was that all territorial officers and voters would initially be "American citizens of African descent," and the territorial legislature could later choose to change eligibility.
 Neither bill got out of committee, but the seeds of the idea were planted.